seek4science/seek-documentation/tech/contributing-to-seek.md

 ---
-title: contributing to seek
+title: Contributing to SEEK
-layout: page
+layout: page-ett
 redirect_from: "/contributing-to-seek.html"
 ---

-# Contributing to SEEK

 We welcome all sorts of contributions to SEEK,

 * **Non-developer contributions.** These are contributions that can be made by anyone using SEEK.
-  * *Vote and comment other feature requests:* [Contact us](/contacting-us.html) please use the [SEEK issue tracker](https://fair-dom.org/issues).
+  * *Vote and comment other feature requests:* [Contact us](/contacting-us) please use the [SEEK issue tracker](https://fair-dom.org/issues).
   * *Documentation:* Are you reading the documentation and feel something could/should be better explained?
-Please read [Contributing to these Pages](/contributing-to-pages.html)
+Please read [Contributing to these Pages](/contributing-to-pages)
   * *Reporting errors:* We are also thankful if you spot errors or broken links.
 * **Developer contributions** These are contributions that can be made by other software developers.